As the environmental cost of fast fashion and our clothing choices have become more widely recognized, a new breed of online thrift store has emerged.

 Related: We have a whole bunch more fast fashion facts highlighting the environmental and human costs.

 As consumers, we always have a choice.
 The best clothing and fashion choice for the environment are to wear what we already own.
 And the second-best reusing items that someone else no longer needs.

 Consumer behavior has shifted in response to the more widely known and accepted impacts of climate change and unsustainable business practices.
-During the COVID19 pandemic, Deloitte found that 38% of consumers had consciously chosen to reduce the number of new products they purchased.
-Sustainable and recycled fashion has become many consumers' default.
+During the COVID-19 pandemic, Deloitte found that 38% of consumers had consciously chosen to reduce the number of new products they purchased.
+Sustainable and recycled circular fashion has become many consumers' default.

-And with many online thrift stores providing nothing less than a high-end eCommerce experience, championing smaller sellers and retail better for the environment, this trend looks set to continue.
+And with many thrift stores providing nothing less than a high-end eCommerce experience, championing smaller sellers and retail better for the environment, this trend looks set to continue.
 Furthermore, the best second-hand stores online provide easy means to get to the thrift clothes just right with you with search, filters, and shop by style, era, or condition categories.

 The thrill of an ideal recycled fashion find never felt so good.
 Furthermore, an online shop can help reduce travel miles to and from the store and resulting carbon emissions.

 Thrift shopping in itself is certainly nothing new.
-Previously we'd turn to shop locally at a goodwill, charity shop, or local salvation army.
+Previously we'd turn to shop locally at goodwill, a charity shop, or the local salvation army.
 And whereas going down to the local thrift shop certainly still has appeal, these new breeds of online thrift stores provide ample choices for shopping for second-hand clothes, plus the convenience of thrifting online.

 Every new-to-the-owner item of clothing you buy from online thrift stores doesn't require manufacturing, which positively impacts the environment.
 And each thrift store purchase you make gives a second-hand clothing item a new lease of life.
 Joining the sustainable fashion movement and shifting to conscious consumerism was never this easy.